colopisalvatore/looprint/README.md

 - Start with 2–3 loops for testing
 - Use **Generate Test File** to test push-off only
+- Use **Generate Sweep Test File** to test sweep sequence only (when Full Bed Sweep is enabled)
 - Keep the bed clean and well-leveled
 - Ensure strong first layer adhesion
 - **If prints stick:** Lower cooldown temperature slightly
 - **If prints release too easily:** Increase cooldown temperature slightly
+- **Full Bed Sweep** is useful for clearing debris between loops, especially with multiple prints

 ## Troubleshooting